 Winterton beach cafe is situated high on the dunes with inside and outdoor seating overlooking the sea, offering tasty snacks, hot and cold drinks and icecreams.
-New for 2017 the Dunes Cafe has provided some cosy cabins to sit inside with your dogs after a walk on a cold or wet day.
+New in 2017 the Dunes Cafe has provided some cosy cabins to sit inside with your dogs after a walk on a cold or wet day.

 The village is characterized by its many pretty pastel coloured cottages,and back lanes waiting to be explored!

 A short walk along the valley, dunes or beach will bring you to the neighbouring village of Hemsby.
 The Kingsway precinct in the village centre includes a new Co-op shop, (was Spar), chemist, hairdressers and Chinese takeaway .This is also the main location for buses, into Martham in one direction, and Great Yarmouth and Lowestoft going south.